destroflyer/maniascript/docs/advanced/directives.md

 #Extends "Libs/Nadeo/TMNext/TrackMania/Modes/TMNextBase.Script.txt"
 ```

 `#Extends` defines that the current script is an extension of another script, meaning it should share the same `main()` method, constants, settings, variables, functions, etc. as its "parent" and will simply extend its functionality (usually by adding new implementations of [labels](/advanced/labels.html)).
 Since the parent script could also be extending another script, it is possible to build a hierarchy.
-Due to this mechanism, it is for example common (but not necessary) for all game modes to ultimately extend Nadeos lowest level game mode script `Libs/Nadeo/ModeLibs/Common/ModeBase.Script.txt` and start customizing from there.
+Due to this mechanism, it is for example common (but not necessary) for all game modes to ultimately extend Nadeos lowest level game mode script `Modes/Nadeo/TMGame/Base/ModeBase.Script.txt` and start customizing from there.

+Scripts that extend other scripts are not allowed to declare a `main()` method or global variables.

 ## Command
 `#Command` is only available in game modes (TODO: Check if correct).
 Commands are declared by specifying a name, a value type (in round brackets `()`) and an optional description (of type `Text`, via `as`).